 U.S. airlines are asking the U.S. Transportation Department (DOT) to suspend its time restrictions on tarmac delays until the sequestration-related furloughs of air traffic controllers are over, which could be as late as Oct.
 1. The FAA is furloughing controllers for one day for every two-week pay period through the rest of this federal fiscal year, and is predicting a significant increase in flight delays as a result, especially at some of the country’s busiest airports.
 The agency ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines Want Suspension Of Tarmac Delay Time Limits".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines Want Suspension Of Tarmac Delay Time Limits".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.